|

 Because the computer of today is as powerfull as the supercomputer of 25 years ago, it is believed that the supercomputer of today will become the computer of tomorrow.

 Emeagwali is the only computer scientist or mathematician to be extolled at length by a United States president in a televised speech (August 26, 2000).
-Bill Clinton called him “one of the great minds of the Information Age” and "the Bill Gates of Africa."
+Bill Clinton called him “one of the great minds of the Information Age†and "the Bill Gates of Africa."

 RICHARD BRANSON

 I think this is a great opportunity to share with you the first person that inspires my world so much.
 I know that goin by the name RICHARD BRANSON, it will sound very strange to some people but with the name VIRGIN ATLANTIC not everyone will be ignorant of him.
 He is one of the great Idols whose life had inspired and propelled my Vision to great to high level.
+His history in life thought me of a great determination with a great pursuit as he said "I could go and live on an island.
+The challenge of learning and trying to do some thing better than in the past is irresistible."

 Born in 1950, Richard Branson grew up in a traditional family and received his education at Stowe School, where he established a national magazine entitled Student at the age of sixteen.